davidezeji/cntf-main/README.md

 # CNTF - Main

 ## Purpose
-This source code repository stores the configurations to create the necessary AWS infrastructure and applications (5G core & test suite) for CNTF.
+This source code repository stores the configurations to create the necessary AWS infrastructure and applications (5G core, test suite and daemonsets) for CNTF.

 ## Deployment
 Prerequisites: